rickbergfalk/prompt-autocomplete/README.md

 ## Contributing & Future of this Module

 I built this module for fun and as a challenge for myself.
-I am not actively using it for anything yet, which means **I have little intention on supporting it!** That may change of course if I find myself using it for something.
+I am not actively using it for anything yet, which means **I have little intention on supporting it.** That may change of course if I find myself using it for something.

 That said, I will take any pull requests for any bug fixes or new features.